Rubik3x3/PasswordGenerator/README.md

 <h4>Description</h4>

-A terminal app to generate random passwords with python
+A terminal app to generate random passwords with python anda random.